Jana Pérez

 Jana Pérez (born 23 September 1986) is a Spanish actress and model.

 Biography

 Raised in the neighborhood of Horta, Barcelona, she made her debut as an advertising model at the age of 6.
-At that same age he met his father (who is from Ceuta).
+At that same age, she met her father (who is from Ceuta).

 Her grandfather was a boxing champion in Spain.

 In 2013 she starred in the global campaign The House of Häagen-Dazs, alongside actor Bradley Cooper.